-The Michigan English Placement Test will help you quickly and reliably place ESL students into homogeneous ability levels.
+The Michigan English Placement Test (EPT) is a computer-based test that will help you quickly and reliably place ESL students into homogeneous ability levels.
 It provides an accurate assessment of a test taker’s general receptive language proficiency by reliably measuring performance in the key skill areas of listening comprehension, grammatical knowledge, vocabulary range, and reading comprehension.

 Listening Comprehension, Part 1